Designing a roadmap to rebuild the U.S. Refugee Admissions Program

 The results

-• Helped write a 50-page report and complementary paper
+- Helped produce a 50-page report and a complementary paper outlining a concrete roadmap for rebuilding USRAP

-• Created a journey map of the U.S. Refugee Admissions Program from the perspective of a refugee
+- Created a journey map of the refugee admissions experience from the perspective of a refugee, helping policymakers understand the full end-to-end process